olino1000/olino1000/README.md

 <br />

-Hey, I'm Vinícius Olino, a passionate self-taught front end developer from Brazil.
+Hey, I'm Vinícius Olino, a passionate self-taught front-end developer from Brazil.
 I am enthusiastic about technology, with experience in startups and usability.
 I am dedicated and willing to learn and evolve always.

-I learned a lot from the open-source community, and I love how collaboration and knowledge sharing happen through open-source.
+I learned a lot from the open-source community, and I love how collaboration and knowledge-sharing happen through open-source.

-I started some projects using LLM and IA to better learn and enter this world of new knowledge that i like a lot!
+I started some projects using Deep Learning, LLM, and IA to better learn and enter this world of new knowledge that I like a lot!